Moving to Sweden

 Renting in Sweden

 There are two types of rental contracts in Sweden; ‘first-hand contracts’ and ‘second-hand contracts’.
-First-hand contracts involve renting from the owner of the building and these have long waiting lists as they are high in demand.
+First-hand contracts involve renting from the owner of the building, which has long waiting lists as they are high in demand.
 Accommodation agents, or fastighetsföretag, can sign you up for a place in this queue.
 The line can be shortened if you know the owner of a building or choose to live outside of cities.
-Sublets are rented by the first hand contract holder and not agreed by the property owner, meaning that they are illegal.
-They are difficult to find and can be very expensive.
+To sublet an entire property, approval by the landlord is required.
+Failure to gain approval can be met with eviction, so approach subletting with caution and do your research.

 Leases can vary in length, usually between 6 months and 2 to 3 years.
 You will need to negotiate this to suit your requirements.
-Rent is usually paid on a monthly basis; however this can vary depending on the style of management.
+Rent is usually paid every month; however, this can vary depending on the style of management.
 Security deposits are usually paid to the equivalent of 3 months’ rent.
 Water and heating are usually included.

 If you are moving to Sweden for a prolonged period of time, you might consider buying property over renting it.
 Due to favourable mortgage rates and slow construction of new buildings, the market is extremely competitive.
-You will be lucky to find the exact criteria you need and should expect to settle for the first available property you find.
+You will be lucky to find a property that meets your exact requirements and should expect to settle for the first available property you find.

 There are many attractive places to live for people moving to Sweden from the UK.
 By far the most popular area is Stockholm and its surrounding suburbs.
 Stockholm is the cultural and economic centre of the country with many green areas, not to mention a very safe and clean place.
 Wherever you choose to live, it’s important that it is convenient to schools and work as needed.
 Few houses are available, and apartments are the most readily available type of housing in Swedish cities.